coreos/docs/os/quickstart.md

 ## Service discovery with etcd

-The first building block of CoreOS is service discovery with **etcd** ([docs][etcd-docs]).
-Data stored in etcd is distributed across all of your machines running CoreOS.
+The first building block of Container Linux is service discovery with **etcd** ([docs][etcd-docs]).
+Data stored in etcd is distributed across all of your machines running Container Linux.
 For example, each of your app containers can announce itself to a proxy container, which would automatically know which machines should receive traffic.
 Building service discovery into your application allows you to add more machines and scale your services seamlessly.

 If you used an example [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) from a guide linked in the first paragraph, etcd is automatically started on boot.